-Alternatively, the lender may also decide to extend the payment period time for you.
-So, that the payment plan is much affordable to you.
+Alternatively, the Lender may also decide to extend the payment period time for you so that the payment plan is affordable.

-This is a situation where the bank agrees not to foreclosure your house and you have shown effort in that you will pay all the missing amounts soon.
+This is a situation where the bank agrees not to foreclosure your house, and you have shown effort to pay all the missing amounts soon.

 In conclusion, foreclosure is every home borrower’s nightmare.

 Seeking professional help is the best way to avoid foreclosure.
-Professionals are up to date with new options of avoiding foreclosure and the professional will advise you accordingly.
+Professionals are up to date with new options for avoiding foreclosure, and the professional will advise you accordingly.

-As a last chance effort, before you lose your house and your equity, consider selling your house for cash.
+Before you lose your house and your equity, consider selling your house for cash as a last chance effort.
 Companies such as webuycaliforniahousesforcash.com help homeowners come to a very quick resolution and can get you some cash for your house before you completely lose it forever.